Battle of Shevardino

-The Battle of Shevardino took place on 5 September 1812 (24 August = old style), between French and Russian troops, with a victory of the French army.
+The Battle of Shevardino took place on between French and Russian troops, with a victory of the French army.

 Prelude

 The initial Russian position, which stretched south of the new Smolensk Highway (Napoleon's expected route of advance), was anchored on its left by a pentagonal earthwork redoubt erected on a mound near the village of Shevardino.
 Kutuzov stated that the fortification was manned simply to delay the advance of the French forces.

 Battle

 The Shevardino redoubt was defended by Prince Gorchakov's troops, part of Pyotr Bagration's Second Western Army.
 The conflict began on September 5 when Marshal Joachim Murat's French forces met Konovnitsyn's Russians in a massive cavalry clash, the Russians eventually retreating to the Kolorzkoi Cloister when their flank was threatened.
 Fighting resumed the next day but Konovnitsyn again retreated when Viceroy Eugène de Beauharnais' Fourth Corps arrived, threatening his flank.
 The Russians withdrew to the Shevardino Redoubt, where a pitched battle ensued.
 Murat led Nansouty's First Cavalry Corps and Montbrun's Second Cavalry Corps, supported by Compans's Division of Louis Nicolas Davout's First Infantry Corps against the redoubt.
 Simultaneously, Prince Józef Poniatowski's Polish infantry attacked the position from the south.
 The French captured it.
 The small redoubt was destroyed and covered by the dead and dying of both sides.